keenanlg/SoftwareDevelopmentFoundations/README.md

 # SoftwareDevelopmentFoundations
 CPSC 2150
 Lab and lecture assignments done in Java for the Software Development Foundations course of Clemson University.
-Project 4 include testing files used to run verification tests on the code.
+Project 4 includes testing files used to run verification tests on the code.